-At least 56 killed in crush at general's funeral, as Iran vows revenge on U.S.
+At least 56 killed in crush at general's funeral as Iran vows revenge on U.S.

 In each place, huge numbers of people filled thoroughfares, chanting “Death to America” and weeping with emotion.
 Supreme Leader Ayatollah Ali Khamenei wept as he led prayers in Tehran.

-Iraqi lawmakers voted on Sunday to demand a removal of all foreign forces from Iraq, prompted by a strong public backlash over the killing of Soleimani on Iraqi soil.
+Prompted by a strong public backlash over the killing of Soleimani on Iraqi soil, lawmakers in Iraq voted on Sunday to demand a removal of all foreign forces from the country.

 On Tuesday, Prime Minister Adel Abdul Mahdi said the Iraqi military joint operations command had received a letter from the U.S. army concerning a possible U.S. withdrawal.
 But he said the letter’s English and Arabic language versions were not identical and so Iraq had requested clarifications.